espocrm/documentation/docs/development/api-action.md

 ## Routing

-You can define a specific route to access your custom API action.
+You can define a specific route to access your custom API action (endpoint).

 Default routes are defined here `application/Espo/Resources/routes.json`.